tellor-io/telliot/docs/setup-and-usage.md

 ### Create .env file

 Most commands require some secrets and these are kept in a separate `configs/.env`.
 This is a precaution so that are not accidentally exposed as part of the main config.
 Make a copy of the `env.example` and edit with your secrets.
+For a working setup it is required to at least add one private key in your `"ETH_PRIVATE_KEYS"` environment variable. all of public addresses can be determined from your private keys.

 ## mine - Become a Miner